google/fonts/ofl/narnoor/upstream_info.md

 ## Commit Added (HIGH confidence)

 Commit `53fa5d8f5c3afecd9c2247ef7c8b26a02208f267` was determined by **tag_match**.
 Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2023-11-02).
 This is the most reliable method.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Upstream has both compatible sources (.designspace) and legacy `.sfd`/`.vfb` archives at the pinned commit `53fa5d8` (upstream legacy: .sfd in source/archive/).
+Added an override `config.yaml` in `ofl/narnoor/` that references the compatible sources only (`source/Narnoor.designspace`).
+The legacy archives are retained upstream for historical reference but are not consumed by gftools-builder. `google-fonts-sources` auto-detects the override on the next regeneration of crater's `targets.json`.